 - If you heavily use a power-hungry phone, carry a battery extender so you can recharge without finding a socket.

-- NEW: Save battery by turning off or slowing down notifications that you won’t be keeping up with during the con.
+- Save battery by turning off or slowing down notifications that you won’t be keeping up with during the con.
 If you only plan to check (for instance) Facebook in lines and after hours, you don’t need your phone checking every 5 minutes while you’re on the floor.

 Head over to Speed Force for the full list of Comic-Con tips!